Add ability to log in to the website

 Change

-to render the session in the edit form:public class EditSessionModel : PageModel { private readonly IApiClient _apiClient; public EditSessionModel(IApiClient apiClient) { _apiClient = apiClient; } public Session Session { get; set; } public async Task OnGetAsync(int id) { var session = await _apiClient.GetSessionAsync(id); Session = new Session { Id = session.Id, TrackId = session.TrackId, Title = session.Title, Abstract = session.Abstract, StartTime = session.StartTime, EndTime = session.EndTime }; } }
+EditSession.cshtml.csto render the session in the edit form:public class EditSessionModel : PageModel { private readonly IApiClient _apiClient; public EditSessionModel(IApiClient apiClient) { _apiClient = apiClient; } public Session Session { get; set; } public async Task OnGetAsync(int id) { var session = await _apiClient.GetSessionAsync(id); Session = new Session { Id = session.Id, TrackId = session.TrackId, Title = session.Title, Abstract = session.Abstract, StartTime = session.StartTime, EndTime = session.EndTime }; } } -

 Add the “{id}” route to the

-form:@page "{id}" @model EditSessionModel
+EditSession.cshtmlform:@page "{id}" @model EditSessionModel -

 Add the following edit form to

-:<h3>Edit Session</h3> <form method="post" class="form-horizontal"> <div asp-validation-summary="All" class="text-danger"></div> <input asp-for="Session.Id" type="hidden" /> <input asp-for="Session.TrackId" type="hidden" /> <div class="form-group"> <label asp-for="Session.Title" class="col-md-2 control-label"></label> <div class="col-md-10"> <input asp-for="Session.Title" class="form-control" /> <span asp-validation-for="Session.Title" class="text-danger"></span> </div> </div> <div class="form-group"> <label asp-for="Session.Abstract" class="col-md-2 control-label"></label> <div class="col-md-10"> <textarea asp-for="Session.Abstract" class="form-control"></textarea> <span asp-validation-for="Session.Abstract" class="text-danger"></span> </div> </div> <div class="form-group"> <label asp-for="Session.StartTime" class="col-md-2 control-label"></label> <div class="col-md-10"> <input asp-for="Session.StartTime" class="form-control" /> <span asp-validation-for="Session.StartTime" class="text-danger"></span> </div> </div> <div class="form-group"> <label asp-for="Session.EndTime" class="col-md-2 control-label"></label> <div class="col-md-10"> <input asp-for="Session.EndTime" class="form-control" /> <span asp-validation-for="Session.EndTime" class="text-danger"></span> </div> </div> <div class="form-group"> <div class="col-md-offset-2 col-md-10"> <button type="submit" class="btn btn-primary">Save</button> <button type="submit" asp-page-handler="Delete" class="btn btn-danger">Delete</button> </div> </div> </form> @section Scripts { <partial name="_ValidationScriptsPartial" /> }
+EditSession.cshtml:<h3>Edit Session</h3> <form method="post" class="form-horizontal"> <div asp-validation-summary="All" class="text-danger"></div> <input asp-for="Session.Id" type="hidden" /> <input asp-for="Session.TrackId" type="hidden" /> <div class="form-group"> <label asp-for="Session.Title" class="col-md-2 control-label"></label> <div class="col-md-10"> <input asp-for="Session.Title" class="form-control" /> <span asp-validation-for="Session.Title" class="text-danger"></span> </div> </div> <div class="form-group"> <label asp-for="Session.Abstract" class="col-md-2 control-label"></label> <div class="col-md-10"> <textarea asp-for="Session.Abstract" class="form-control"></textarea> <span asp-validation-for="Session.Abstract" class="text-danger"></span> </div> </div> <div class="form-group"> <label asp-for="Session.StartTime" class="col-md-2 control-label"></label> <div class="col-md-10"> <input asp-for="Session.StartTime" class="form-control" /> <span asp-validation-for="Session.StartTime" class="text-danger"></span> </div> </div> <div class="form-group"> <label asp-for="Session.EndTime" class="col-md-2 control-label"></label> <div class="col-md-10"> <input asp-for="Session.EndTime" class="form-control" /> <span asp-validation-for="Session.EndTime" class="text-danger"></span> </div> </div> <div class="form-group"> <div class="col-md-offset-2 col-md-10"> <button type="submit" class="btn btn-primary">Save</button> <button type="submit" asp-page-handler="Delete" class="btn btn-danger">Delete</button> </div> </div> </form> @section Scripts { <partial name="_ValidationScriptsPartial" /> } -

 Add code to handle the

-to make sure properties get bound on form posts:[BindProperty] public Session Session { get; set; }
+[BindProperty]attribute to theSessionproperty inEditSession.cshtml.csto make sure properties get bound on form posts:[BindProperty] public Session Session { get; set; } - The form should be fully functional.

 Add success message to form post and use the PRG pattern